TanmayDharmaraj/Fakedata/README.md

 ----
 * Support composite objects for creating JSON
 * Add support to generate random image urls
-* Use Angular instead of Jade
+* Use Angular instead of KO

 Installation
 ----